MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/services-in-china/create-dns-records-at-sundns.md

 # Create DNS records at SUNDNS for Office 365

 > [!CAUTION]
 > The SUNDNS website doesn't support SRV records, which means that several Lync Online and Outlook Web App features won't work.
-No matter which Office 365 operated by 21Vianet plan you use, if you manage your DNS records at SUNDNS, there are significant [Service limitations when your hosting provider does not support SRV, CNAME, TXT, or redirection](https://support.office.com/article/dfbb03e3-08c1-4c4e-b2f0-891665b29b77), and you may want to switch to a different DNS hosting provider.
+No matter which Office 365 operated by 21Vianet plan you use, if you manage your DNS records at SUNDNS, there are significant [limitations](https://support.office.com/article/dfbb03e3-08c1-4c4e-b2f0-891665b29b77), and you may want to switch to a different DNS hosting provider.

 If despite the service limitations, you choose to manage your own Office 365 DNS records at SUNDNS, follow the steps in this article to verify your domain and set up DNS records for email, Lync, and so on.